Display # 5 10 15 20 25 30 50 100 All

 2655

-Occupational exposure to mercury could cause dysfunction of the menstrual period, menstrual cycle, menstrual blood volume, as well as dysmenorrhea for female workers being exposed to mercury and inducing adverse reproductive outcomes, including pregnancy-induced hypertension, stillbirth, low birth weight and birth defects of their offspring.
+Reproductive effects of occupational exposure to mercury on female workers in China Occupational exposure to mercury could cause dysfunction of the menstrual period, menstrual cycle, menstrual blood volume, as well as dysmenorrhea for female workers being exposed to mercury and inducing adverse reproductive outcomes, including pregnancy-induced hypertension, stillbirth, low birth weight and birth defects of their offspring.

 2911

-16 Link Mercury: The Poison in Your Teeth Video
+Mercury: The Poison in Your Teeth Video

 This video demonstrates that the stimulation of amalgam fillings, via brushing or unsafe removal at the dental office will generate more mercury vapor than is allowed by governmental regulatory agencies.